The Beloved Institution’s Future is Looking Bright

 - Accepting the challenge to build a creative home for this company in Woodinville for future artists and administrators, and starting to development new relationships with our new neighbors.

 Teatro ZinZanni will open Hollywood & Vine tonight, its first production at the new Woodinville location.
-This show features performers that Seattle audiences have cherished over the years such as Christine Deaver and Domitil Aillot (formerly of Lés Petits Freres) as well as four new stars never before seen in the ZinZanni tent and an all-new menu created by James Beard Award-winning Chef Jason Wilson.
+This show features performers that Seattle audiences have cherished over the years such as Christine Deaver and Domitil Aillot (formerly of Lés Petits Freres) as well as four new stars never before seen in the ZinZanni tent.
 Tickets for Hollywood & Vine are on sale now at ZinZanni.com/Seattle or by calling (206) 802-0015.